dfsp-spirit/brainload/README_DEVELOPMENT.md

 ### Release on GitHub

-Create a new release from the tag on Github and upload the source and binary distributions created for PyPI.
+Create a new release (from the tag we pushed earlier) on Github and attach the source and binary distributions created for PyPI.
 They are in `REPO_ROOT/dist/`.

+This should be pretty self-explanatory, check the GitHub documentation if you need help.

 ## Python 3